-Considers and reports upon existing and proposed laws and recommends changes when indicated.
-It examines matters relating to elections, registrations and revisions or ordinances and reports on all bills and measures remaining over from the last session and requiring further consideration.
-The committee also examines matters of personnel, civil service, the Law Department, Complaint Board, City Courts, Register and duties of the City Marshall with the idea of suggesting improvements.
+The committee considers and reports upon existing and proposed laws and recommends changes when indicated.
+It examines matters relating to elections, registrations and revisions of ordinances and reports on all bills and measures remaining from the last session and requiring further consideration.
+The committee also examines matters of personnel, civil service, the Law Department, Complaint Board, City Courts, Register and duties of the City Marshall and suggests improvements.
 It considers the amount and sufficiency of city bonds and license taxes.

 - Joseph Vaccaro, Chair

 - Tammika Hubbard

 - Heather Navarro

 About Aldermanic Committees